To Read, Or Not To Read?

 Walt Disney

-Clearly I love reading.
-I am also a product of the glorious 80’s, a golden time when children (while not reading) roamed the neighborhoods unaccompanied – helping ET find his way home, discovering dead bodies and having Excellent Adventures.* We lived in a time of innocence, blissfully unaware of upcoming Digital Distractions such as the Internet and Netflix binge watching.
+I am a lover of reading.
+I am also a product of the glorious 80’s, a golden time when children (while not reading) roamed the neighborhoods unaccompanied – helping ET find his way home, discovering dead bodies and having Excellent Adventures.* We lived in a time of innocence, blissfully unaware of upcoming Digital Distractions such as the Internet, Social Media and Netflix binge watching.

 As the world of Digital Distractions has evolved, I have retained my love of reading.
 For many people however, the battle between Reading and Digital Distractions is not coming down well on the side of Reading.